GloriousThemes/glorious-services-support/readme.txt

 * Once you activate this plugin, you’ll be able to instantly connect with one of our Support via our 24×7 Chat Support.
 * Get access to our Knowledgebase, Tools, Resources and Customer area directly, without the hassle of finding the links.
 * The Plugin allows our Customer to have a quick access to any of our services right from their dashboard.
+* The plugin is designed to help GloriousThemes customers get quick support and a 24x7 chat support.